victorlaiyeeteng/tp/docs/UserGuide.md

 - Empty or invalid name :
   `Names should only contain alphanumeric characters and spaces, and it should not be blank...`

-- Non-numeric phone number :
+- Invalid phone number :
   `Phone numbers should only contain numbers, and it should be at least 3 digits long`

 - Invalid email format :